Application of one-step method to parameter estimation in ODE models: Introduction

-where ${ x}(t)=(x_1(t),\ldots,x_d(t))^T$ is a $d$-dimensional state variable, ${ \theta}=(\theta_1,\ldots,\theta_p)^T$ denotes a $p$-dimensional parameter, while the column $d$-vector $x(0)=\xi$ defines the initial condition.
+where ${ x}(t)=(x_1(t),\ldots,x_d(t))^{tr}$ is a $d$-dimensional state variable, ${ \theta}=(\theta_1,\ldots,\theta_p)^{tr}$ denotes a $p$-dimensional parameter, while the column $d$-vector $x(0)=\xi$ defines the initial condition.
 We define $\eta:=(\xi,\theta)$ and denote the solution to \eqref{system} corresponding to the parameter $\eta$ by~

 Knowledge regarding the system parameters $\xi$ and $\theta$ is of vital importance for the study of a process that \eqref{system} models.
 Indeed, these parameters affect the qualitative properties of the system, and their knowledge allows one to predict the system behaviour.
-However, in practice the parameter $\theta$, and possibly also $\xi$, are unknown to the researcher.
+However, in practice the parameter $\theta$ and possibly also the initial condition $\xi$ are unknown to the researcher.
 Typically they cannot be measured directly, but have to be inferred from noisy measurements of the process under study.

 Let $\eta_0=(\xi_0,\theta_0)$ be the `true' parameter value that governs the underlying process.
-The common statistical model considered for the noisy measurements of the process at time instances $t_1,\ldots,t_n$ (deterministic or random; not necessarily equally spaced), is the additive measurement error model,
+The common statistical model considered for the noisy measurements of the process at time instances $t_1,\ldots,t_n$ (not necessarily equally spaced), is the additive measurement error model,

 where the random variables $\epsilon_{ij}$ are independent measurement errors (not necessarily Gaussian).
 Based on observation pairs $(t_j,Y_{ij}),$ $i=1,\ldots,d,j=1,\ldots,n,$ the goal is to estimate the parameter $\eta_0$.